-There are two big concerns that most people have when preparing to sell their house: selling the property quickly and getting the most money on the home sale.
 Of course, it can be hard to learn how to sell your home fast, for a price that you’ll like.
-Even once you manage to find the right buyer for your home and get to the closing table, there are still some things that can stall your home sale — including having an active lien on your home.
-If you are wondering whether you can sell your house with a lien, you are not alone.
+Even once you manage to find the right buyer for your home and get to the closing table, there are still some things that can stall selling a house — including having a lien on your home.
+If you are wondering whether you can selling your house with a lien, you are not alone.
 There are many different types of property liens that can stop or slow your sale, which can be devastating if you thought that you were about to close the deal.

 1. Discover Any Liens

 It’s very possible that you might have liens against your home that you don’t even know about.
 There are many different claimants that can levy liens on your house, often because they believe that you owe them money.
 Examples of common liens include mortgage liens, IRS liens, and liens held by craftspeople who have constructed your home or renovated parts of your house.

 If you don’t put in your due diligence and discover active liens on your home (and the creditors who hold them), then you might be in for an unpleasant surprise when trying to close the deal on your property.
 So make sure you speak to your real estate agent about how you can discover any potential liens before you list the home.

 2. Figure Out Whether the Liens Are Legitimate

 It’s possible to have liens on your home that are not up-to-date and accurate.
 If you have settled up with the creditor, it is their responsibility to remove the lien to signify that your financial obligation has been fulfilled.
 However, it is possible that they will not do this, which can be a big shock when you run a title check on the home.
 This is another reason why it is so important to check on liens before putting your house up for sale — if there is a lien that has not been released, you’ll want to speak with the former creditor and make sure that they release it.